SassNinja/postcss-extract-media-query/README.md

 ### stats

-By default the plugin displays in your terminal / command prompt which files have been emited.
+By default the plugin displays in your terminal / command prompt which files have been emitted.
 If you don't want to see it just set this option `false`.

 ```javascript
 'postcss-extract-media-query': {